 Things to know about rickets

-- Rickets is caused by a deficiency of vitamin D, calcium, or phosphate.
+- Rickets is a bone disorder caused by a deficiency of vitamin D, calcium, or phosphate.

 - There are several different types of rickets.

 - There are different bony abnormalities associated with rickets, but all are due to poor mineralization with calcium and phosphate.

 - The active form of vitamin D is synthesized by skin cells when exposed to sunlight.